kaushalsharma1998/Main/git-guide.md

 ## branch-ing out

--Create a branch in your repository called `git-guide-update`
+-Created a branch in my  repository called `git-guide-update` </br>

--Update your git guide using your project feedback (if any) and add the following:
+-Updated git guide.md and added the following: </br>

-- branch
+- Branch</br>
-  - how to create a branch
+  - How to create a branch</br>
-    a new branch is created using :  git checkout -b git-guide-update
+    A new branch is created using :  git checkout -b git-guide-update</br>
-  - how to switch to a branch :        git checkout [branch name] Here I switched back to main branch : git checkout main
+  - how to switch to a branch :        git checkout [branch name] </br>
+    Here I switched back to main branch : git checkout main </br>

-  - how to make changes in a branch (what happens, do you still need commits?)
+  - How to make changes in a branch (what happens, do you still need commits?) </br>
-    Switch to that branch :     git checkout git-guide-update Make changes :              git add .
+    Switch to that branch :     git checkout git-guide-update </br>
+    Make changes :              git add . </br>
-    Commit changes :            git commit -m "added new file to branch" Push :                      git push  --set-upstream origin git-guide-update
+    Commit changes :            git commit -m "added new file to branch" </br>
+    Push :                      git push  --set-upstream origin git-guide-update </br>

-  - how to merge a branch with main / master :
+  - How to merge a branch with main / master : </br>
-    Switched to main branch  using  : git checkout main Merged git-guide-update using : git merge git-guide-update Resoved merge conflicts in Atom.
+    Switched to main branch  using  : git checkout main </br>
+    Merged git-guide-update using : git merge git-guide-update </br>
+    Resoved merge conflicts in Atom.